-Despite years of spouting “preparation” messages on TV, radio and in print, it hasn’t sunk in for many.
+Despite years of spouting “preparation” messages on TV, radio and in print, it hasn’t sunk in for many businesses and organizations.
 FEMA estimates that 40 percent of businesses don’t bounce back after a disaster and many are not prepared for an incident.
-And by prepared they generally mean the following:
+And by prepared, they generally mean a Disaster Recovery (DR) plan.

 So why am I sharing my warts?
-Because studies show that people are more apt to act if they know someone who has been affected by a disaster or after it happens to them.
-I don’t recommend the latter, so I’m sharing what happened to our firm last week.
+Because studies show that people are more apt to act if they know someone who has been affected by a disaster…or after it happens to them.
+I don’t recommend the latter, so I’m sharing what happened to our firm not too long ago…

-On Thursdsay, a transformer caught fire outside our MainSpring Support Centre in Florida.
+A transformer caught fire outside our MainSpring Support Centre in Florida.
 Nobody was hurt, but it took down the support system for a few thousand workers and businesses who rely on our team daily.
-Fortunately, we had a CONOPS in place to respond.
+Fortunately, we had a DR plan in place to respond.

 We pulled out our playbook, consisting of processes and procedures for each team and stakeholder.
-Within minutes we were able to account for the safety of all personnel and key assets, mobilized our teams to pre-set locations to get back to work and alerted local responders to address the incident.
-Let me repeat that…minutes, not hours.
-So what’s the big deal?
+Within minutes, we were able to account for the safety of all personnel and key assets, mobilized our teams to pre-set locations to get back to work and alerted local responders to address the incident.
+Let me repeat that…it took minutes, not hours.

 Because we’re focused on other things.
 Not all of us are candidates for National Geographic’s Doomsday Preppers show, stockpiling supplies in an underground safe room.
 We’re waiting for it to hit close to home.
-The reality is that most of us won’t prepare until something happens to us or to someone we know.
+The reality is, though, that most of us won’t start preparing until something happens to us or to someone we know.

-Now you know someone.
-I encourage you to put plans in place now, even if it’s a draft, to secure your people, your business and peace of mind.
-Reduce your risk, save yourself money and make use of the technology and processes around you to simply your response during times of chaos.
+Well, now you know someone.
+I encourage you to put plans in place now—even if it’s a draft—to secure your people, your business and peace of mind.
+Reduce your risk, save yourself money and make use of the technology and processes around you to simplify your response during times of chaos.
 As we used to say at the Red Cross, there’s no such thing as a small disaster.
-Disasters of any size can be equally devastating.
-Preparation is often the difference.
+Disasters of any size can be equally devastating—preparation is often the difference.